mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 | Dismissed | A user has seen this vulnerability and dismissed it because it is not accurate or otherwise will not be resolved |
 | Resolved  | The vulnerability has been fixed and is no longer valid                                                          |

-A timeline shows you when the vulnerability status has changed, and allows you to comment on a change.
+A timeline shows you when the vulnerability status has changed and allows you to comment on a change.

 ## Creating an issue for a vulnerability